Brad Marek

-Brad Marek is an American professional golfer.
+Brad Marek (born c.1983) is an American professional golfer.

 Amateur career

 He competed at John Hersey High School and as a scholarship golfer for the Indiana Hoosiers.
 He won the Illinois State Junior Amateur in 2002 and the Illinois State Amateur in 2005.
 While at Indiana, he was a three time Academic All-American.

 Professional career

 Marek completed on lower-level professional golf tours for nine years securing a total of 15 wins.

 After ending his touring career, Marek earned his PGA of America Class A certification in 2019.
 He made the cut at the 2021 PGA Championship, his first PGA Championship appearance, and finished T78.
 Marek is a member of the Northern California section of the PGA.